duniter/duniter-rs/doc/en/dev/conventions-git.md

 ### Branch created by Gitlab

-Most of the time, you'll use the "create a merge request" button and Gitlab will name your branche.
+Most of the time, you'll use the "create a merge request" button and Gitlab will name your branch.
 In that case, please prefix the name of your branch with your Gitlab username and a slash, for example:

     elois/issue-test